triton-inference-server/model_analyzer/docs/config.md

 # Configuring Model Analyzer

-Each subcommand in the Model Analyzer can be configured with a [YAML](https://yaml.org/) file or via the command line interface (CLI).
-Every flag supported by the CLI is supported in the configuration file, but some configurations are only supported using the config file.
+Each [subcommand](cli.md#model-analyzer-subcommands) in Model Analyzer can be configured with a [YAML](https://yaml.org/) config file or via the command line interface (CLI).
+Every flag supported by the CLI is supported in the configuration file, but some flags are only supported using the config file.

 The placeholders below are used throughout the configuration: